Nabz-Nameh November 2016

 The City Council is considered the legislative body of a municipality.
 The members of a City Council are elected directly by popular vote and must be accountable to the voters.
 For the purposes of electing City Council members, every city is divided into electoral districts in proportion with the population of the areas that comprise the city.
 Three representatives are elected to the City Council from each electoral district.
 The delineation of electoral districts at the city level is the responsibility of a committee consisting of the farmandar or bakhshdar, the mayor, the police chief, the local head of the Statistical Center of Iran, and the head of the National Organization for Civil Registration in that city.
 The number of members in a City Council is determined as such:

-City of Tehran: 30 representatives, 10 electoral districts.
+City of Tehran: 21 representatives, 11 alternate member

 Source: “An Introductory Primer on Local Government in Iran”